Equilibridix/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 16 task displays lines containing the pattern root and 3 lines after

 The 17 task displays lines that do not contain "bin"

+The 18 task displays both uppercase and lowercase lines in a file